 With Valentine’s Day rapidly approaching I decided to do some research.

+Every February 14th, mountains and mountains of candy, flowers and gifts are exchanged between loved ones, all in the name of St. Valentine.
 The history of Valentine’s Day, and its patron saint, is a mystery.
 We do know that February has long been a month of romance.
 St. Valentine’s Day, as we know it today, contains both Christian and ancient Roman tradition.
 Who was St. Valentine and how did he become associated with this rite?
 Today, the Catholic Church recognizes at least three different saints named Valentine or Valentinus, all of whom were martyred.

 One legend tells that Valentine was a priest who served during the third century in Rome.
 When Emperor Claudius II decided that single men made better soldiers than those with wives and families, he outlawed marriage for young men, his crop of potential soldiers.
 Valentine, realizing the injustice of the decree, defied Claudius and continued to perform marriages for young lovers in secret.
 When Valentine’s actions were discovered, Claudius ordered that he be put to death.